Sheet Index macros

-If you have ever worked with Excel workbooks containing lots and lots of sheets, you will know how tricky and time consuming it can be to find your way around to the sheets you need to work with.
-The following are two macros to add to your Quick Access Toolbar, that can help you easily navigate and work with very large Excel workbooks.
+If you have ever worked with Excel workbooks containing lots and lots of sheets, you’ll know how tricky and time consuming it can be to find your way around the worbook.
+The following are two macros to add to your Quick Access Toolbar, to help you easily navigate and work with very large Excel workbooks.

 Sheet Index